19 Best Team Building Activities in Boston for 2023

 6. BikeBus Boston

 If you lead a fitness-minded team, you’ll definitely want to consider BikeBus Boston.
 Part tour bus, part SoulCycle, the BikeBus offers an unconventional way to get around town and see iconic Boston sites, while also breaking a sweat.
 Your team will have fun exploring the region and get a great workout to boot.
+It's one of the coolest things to do in Boston for any team who loves movement and sightseeing.

 7. Escape Room